Are you looking for something more for your children and their schooling?

 - Cultural, Ag and Sport options.
 With teams in more than 14 local and regional sports competitions, a thriving Cattle Show Team and extensive student involvement in arts, music and drama activities, there truly is something for everyone at Downlands.

-The Downlands Badge consists of a horizontally-divided field in College colours: royal blue and cardinal red.
+The Downlands Crest consists of a horizontally-divided field in College colours: royal blue and cardinal red.

 The upper of the shield carries a gold gryphon, and the lower half bears the Maltese Cross of the state of Queensland.
 The shield is surmounted by the heart crest with the letters SHC (Sacred Heart College) supported by rams' horns and ears of wheat, to symbolise the College's setting in the Darling Downs.